Local Offer Description

 No specific qualifications but a wide variety of experience.6.4: Do teaching assistants have any specific qualifications in SEND?

-No specific qualifications but a wide variety of experience.
+We have 3 trained Nurture Assistants, otherwise no specific qualifications but a wide variety of experience.

 Activities outside the classroom including school trips